-Depreciation is computed using the straight-line method using the mid-month convention over the estimated useful lives of the assets, generally 30 years for buildings, 15 years for infrastructure, and land improvements, 10 years for library books, and 4 to 7 years for equipment and intangible assets.
+Depreciation is computed using the straight-line method using the mid-month convention over the estimated useful life of the asset, generally 30 years for buildings, 15 years for infrastructure and land improvements, 10 years for library books, and 4 to 7 years for equipment and intangible assets.
 Depreciation expense includes the depreciation of assets recorded under capital leases.